Nico O'Reilly: Early career

 Manchester City against Middlesbrough in April 2023.
 A week later, he scored with a forty-yard chip against Manchester United under-18s.

 O'Reilly trained with the Manchester City first-team on a warm weather training camp to Abu Dhabi in December 2022.
-He was included in the match day squad for their Premier League fixture on away to Brighton & Hove Albion on 24 May 2023, but remained on the substitutes' bench.
+He was included in the match day squad for their Premier League fixture away to Brighton & Hove Albion on 24 May 2023, but remained on the substitutes' bench.